 Receptionist Resume Template

-Build a Receptionist resume that highlights the skills employers are actually looking for — backed by real salary data ($37,230/yr median, per the Bureau of Labor Statistics) and O*NET occupational analysis.
+Build a Receptionist resume that highlights the skills employers are actually looking for — backed by real salary data ($37,230/yr median) and verified occupational research.

 YOUR NAME